Navigator logo

 Kieran McMurchy | Senior Consultant

-He brings years of experience covering federal, provincial, and municipal politics for the CBC News Parliamentary Bureau, and Power & Politics.
-He knows what an important story is, and what will be an important story.
+An effective communicator, Kieran brings years of experience covering federal, provincial, and municipal politics for the CBC News Parliamentary Bureau, and Power & Politics.
+He knows what an important story is and has a keen sense of what news will make national headlines.
 Kieran is well versed on which key players are making decisions, and how decision makers are influenced.

 Enjoyed reading?